ncayllahua/GigisPizzaHOL/devmachine-marketplace.md

 ```
 10. On your local computer, start a VNC viewer and establish a VNC connection to localhost:1
 11. Enter the VNC password you set earlier

+### Accessing a Graphical User Interface (GUI) via VNC with mobaxterm
+As previous section you could create an access to GUI, but using mobaxterm VNC integrated client and SSH tunneling.